ThriveEngineer/nothing.notes/README.md

 #### November Update (11/1/2024)

-The next big update will be the November update it comes out on the 11/1/2024 and it will include the Tasks, Google account support and Search notes feature.
+The next big update will be the November update it comes out on the 11/1/2024 and it will include the Tasks and Search notes feature.

 ## Latest Update!